Gamification: Rewarding Users with Points

 Virtual rewards are cost-effective and especially relevant for remote teams or digital workplaces.
 These rewards can be just as impactful as tangible ones when implemented creatively.
 Examples include:

 • Digital Badges: Representing achievements, such as “Top Performer” or “Collaboration Champion.”
+These badges are typically displayed on a screen, making accomplishments visible and accessible to users.

 • In-App Upgrades: Exclusive features or benefits within company tools or platforms.
+Some platforms offer additional features or benefits through app purchases, allowing users to unlock more functionality or remove limitations.

 • Custom Avatars or Themes: Unlockable personalization options for internal gamified platforms.